logo

 The latest incarnation of the VDP, effective October 1, 2025, is a more flexible and inviting program.
 Most importantly, the types of enforcement actions that can invalidate a VD application has been considerably narrowed.
 Also, the scope of relief provided has increased.
 Previously, a simple Request to File missing tax returns was likely to prevent a taxpayer from relying upon VDP relief.

-The VDP is now an even better option for disclosing intentional and unintentional tax evasion and/or avoidance.
+In our opinion, the VDP is now an even better option for disclosing intentional and unintentional non-compliance.

 Unprompted Application